dcolli23/ingreedyents/README.md

 This project uses the `googletest` framework for testing functionality.
 This is the process for writing a new test suite.

-Note: Test suite is used to refere to a new group of tests indepenedent from other tests.
-In this repository, we're making a new executable for each test suite and writing a new test suite for each class.
+Note: Test suite is used to refer to a new group of tests indepenedent from other tests.
+In this repository, we're making a new header file for each test suite and writing a new test suite for each class.

-1. Make a new `.cpp` file in the `/tests/` directory of the repository.
+1. Make a new `.h` file in the `/tests/include` directory of the repository.
 Name it the name of the test suite.
-2. In the new `<test_suite>.cpp` file, write the following as boilerplate:
+2. In the new `<test_suite>.h` file, write the following as boilerplate:
     ```c++
+    #include "<name_of_class_under_test>"
     #include "gtest/gtest.h"
-    #include "<name_of_class_under_test>"

     // insert any test fixtures here.